corybuecker/corybuecker.com/content/posts/005-automating-cloud-run-deploy-from-github-actions-part-two.md

 revised: 2019-12-30T00:14:10Z
 draft: false
 preview: With the service account set up, it's relatively simple to configure GitHub Actions to deploy when a branch is pushed.
+description: With the service account set up, it's relatively simple to configure GitHub Actions to deploy when a branch is pushed.
 slug: automating-cloud-run-deploy-from-github-actions-part-two
 ---